franzbu/EnhancedSpaces.spoon/README.md

 ### Switching between References of Windows

 For switching between the references of a window ('sticky windows'), press 'modifier1' and 'escape'.
-In case you would like to change these keys, change the second element in the table 'modifierSwitchWinKeys' (see directly above).
+In case you would like to change that, change the second element in the table 'modifierSwitchWinKeys' (see directly above).

 ## Moving and Resizing of Windows: